 We were all so pleased to see Rose Peaty honoured with the British Empire Medal in the 2016 New Year honours list and all devastated by her recent death.
 Following the funeral at All Saints Church, Blakeney on Wednesday June 15, Rose was laid to rest in her beloved village, at the Blakeney Cemetery, after the service.
 Everyone will miss her and her valiant and unceasing services for everyone in the community, disabled or healthy, young or old.

-Rose Peaty is a true Forester born and bred in the tough times of WW2.
-She has always loved the Forest of Dean and especially her home patch around Blakeney, an ancient village on the A48 between Gloucester and Chepstow.
+Rose Peaty was a true Forester born and bred in the tough times of WW2.
+She always loved the Forest of Dean and especially her home patch around Blakeney, an ancient village on the A48 between Gloucester and Chepstow.
 After education until 15 at Blakeney School and volunteering at the local Lydney Hospital she went to the Gloucester Technical College (Brunswick Road) continuing to work part-time at Lydney as a nursing aide.
 In her twenties, after she qualified as a nurse, she moved to The Poole General Hospital in Dorset, staying with the nursing team for 27 years, before returning to Blakeney in 1985.

 Already a committed Baptist from her teenage years Rose's first community project was to support refurbishment of the local Baptist Chapel and develop the Chapel as a base to support youth work and develop a 'Drop-in' work skills programme, helping many local youngsters, have a go at real music!
 AND improve their qualifications and find employment ….
-As a result of her community work to help local children, successive generations of children & adults in Blakeney now know her as 'Aunty Rose'.
+As a result of her community work to help local children, successive generations of children & adults in Blakeney knew her as 'Aunty Rose'.